p4scu41/notes/Laravel-Authentication-Packages.md

 - Starter Kits uses Breeze
 - Minimalist, lightweight authentication scaffolding
-- Includes login, registration, password reset, email verification, and password confirmation
+- Includes login, registration, password reset, forgot password, email verification, and password confirmation
 - Includes a simple "profile" page where the user may update their name, email address, and password
 - Blade templates styled with Tailwind CSS
 - Provides scaffolding options based on Livewire or Inertia (Vue or React)